 Dealing with Venues Directly

 Other clubs offer a split at the door (i.e., money from fans who pay to see particular artists).
 Often they offer 40%–60% in favor of the artist and the venue keeps 100% of the revenue from the bar.
 Some clubs require 100% of ticket sales from the first certain number of people who come to see the band.
-Other clubs will deduct expenses for such things as sound and amps, in-house production staff, and even refreshments in the green room.
+Other clubs will deduct expenses for things like sound and amps, in-house production staff, and refreshments in the green room.

 For the details of good, bad, and very bad club deals, read “Should You Pay To Play?
 The Worst to Best Club Deals In the World” by Ari Herstand.
 The article is based on a wealth of experience.

 One way a musician can enhance their chances of making some money is working with a promoter.
 This is due to the following:

 - Promoters know the ropes, meaning they often make better deals for artists because of their knowledge and experience;

 - Venues trust the promoter’s musical tastes from prior dealings and know that the promoters want to draw a crowd;

 - Most importantly, promoters promote gigs; they use all of their skills and experience to bring the largest possible crowd to their artist’s shows.

 However.
 Some promoters should be avoided!
 As Ari discussed with me, there are new Facebook promoters who don’t promote but make artists sell their own tickets.

 Ari also warned about “pay to play” promoters.
 These promoters require bands to pre-purchase tickets then split the money with the venue.
 Often, there’s no guaranteed money for the artist.